 4. Properly Insulate Your Camper Van

-If you happen to building your camper van from scratch, installing insulation is a must to prevent large temperature swings during the day.
-We normally think of insulation as keeping a house, or van interior, warm during the winter, but insulation also plays a vital role in keeping a van cool during the summer months.
+If you are building your camper van from scratch, installing insulation is a must to prevent large temperature swings during the day.
+We usually think of insulation as keeping a house or van interior warm during the winter, but insulation also plays a vital role in keeping a van cool during the summer months.
 That’s because insulation blocks the transfer of heat to the inside of the van.